MichalFog/leetcode-solutions/README.md

-# 🧠 LeetCode Solutions by MichalFog
+# 🧠 LeetCode Solutions by Michal Fogel

 Welcome to my curated collection of **LeetCode problem solutions**, organized by topic and written in multiple languages.
 Each solution is crafted for clarity, efficiency, and long-term reference — whether for learning, interviews, or coding practice.